Skip to main content

 Teaching is delivered primarily through sessions lasting between one and five hours.
 These typically combine seminar discussions with practical workshops to develop statistical, methodological and analytical experience.
 Where possible, these will be student-led, with participants encouraged to devise exercises engaging with the relevant issues and to direct fellow students in these experiments.

-Psychology or Natural Science subject (Biology, Neuroscience, Cognitive Science, Computer Science, Mathematics, Physics)
+Psychology or Natural Science subject (Biology, Zoology, Medicine, Biochemistry, Neuroscience, Cognitive Science, Computer Science, Chemistry, Mathematics and Physics)

-Can consider degrees in a related Social Science with evidence of having taken and passed methodological or statistics training at degree level.
+Other degrees within a related Social Science with evidence of having taken and passed methodological or statistics training at degree level will also be considered.

 International & EU requirements